[music] paused

 1. Reads input - what keys are the players pressing?

-3. Renders - draw everything on the screen.
+3. Renders - draw everything on screen.

 • System: A function that runs every frame and operates on entities that have specific components.
 A "movement" system finds all entities with a Position and Velocity and updates their positions.